THINGS TO DO > GREAT OUTDOORS

 Location: Route 112 E. of Route 302, or W. of Exit 32 off I-93

-Built in 1849, this is one of the most picturesque covered bridge in all of New England.
-Located on a very picturesque portion of the river, the famous covered bridge overlooks Swiftwater Falls, where the Wild Ammounoosuc River cascades 15 feet over rocky ledges and into a series of deep, cool pools.
+Built in 1849, this is one of the most picturesque, covered bridge in all of New England.
+Tthe famous covered bridge overlooks Swiftwater Falls, where the Wild Ammounoosuc River cascades 15 feet over rocky ledges and into a series of deep, cool pools.
 Along the length of the Swiftwater covered bridge are viewports allowing pedestrians to take in views of the Wild Ammonusuc River both up and down stream.
-On any summer day, dozens of people of all ages enjoying a swim at the falls just downstream.
-Relaxing in the sun on the open ledges beside cold clear mountain water, the view from this area is one of the best of any of the covered bridges.
 Of Paddleford Truss construction, The Swiftwater Covered Bridge is maintained by the town of Bath, NH and one of only 20 remaining Paddleford Truss bridges in the world.
-The bridge is 158-feet 4-inches long with clear spans of 77-feet 6-inches and 57-feet 6-inches, and is 21-feet wide.
-The actual roadway width is 14-Feet 6-inches with a maximum verticle clearance of 12-feet 9 -inches.
 This Swiftwater Covered Bridge is the fourth covered bridge to cross the Wild Ammonoosuc River at this location.
 The first was built in 1810, carried away in 1818 by a flooding Wild Ammonusuc River.
 The second Swiftwater was destroyed by another flood in 1828.
 A third covered bridge at Swiftwater was erected in 1829.
 In 1849 the bridge was dismantled and replaced by the current fourth Swiftwater Covered bridge.
 Listed on the National Register of Historic Places, one can enjoy more fully the beauty of the location, drive across the bridge and park on the large dirt parking on the left.
 A short path leads through the underbrush and out onto the ledges and rocky beach of the Wild Ammonoosuc River.